andreacolledan/qura/README.md

 dumbNot
 ```
-This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and computations on these data are carried out by applying elementary operations on them.
+This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and computations on these data are carried out by applying elementary operations to them.
 These operations are either quantum gates (e.g. `cnot`, `hadamard`, etc.) or other operations on bits and qubits (e.g.`qinit1`, `qdiscard`, `meas`, etc.).

+### Circuit size estimation

 As the name suggests, `dumbNot` implements the negation of a qubit in a dumb, unnecessarily expensive way.
 But let's forget about what the function does and let's focus instead on the circuit it builds.
 Applying `dumbNot` to an input qubit `q` produces the following circuit: